cve415/rf-engineering-agent/TECH_STACK.md

 ## Contributing & Collaboration

-We are actively seeking collaborators to refine the "Technical Distance" logic for the RISC-V and RF sectors.
+We are actively seeking collaborators to refine the "Technical Distance" logic for the RF sectors.

-### 🎯 RISC-V Hiring Managers
-* **Objective:** Calibration.
-* **Question:** Does our `/skills/github-vetter` rubric align with your actual technical interview pass/fail criteria?

 ### 🛠️ Silicon & RF Engineers
 * **Objective:** Signal Identification.